rocketpowerinc/go-pwr/RoadMap.md

 - Ask it for cool new features, but that will also work on a ubuntu server
 - Is script getting to long should I break it out?

-# To Do
-- Reupload go-pwr to github once all commits are complete so it does not look so sloppy

 # AI Ideas

 Search & Filtering Features